 From Detroit, Michigan, Diana Ernestine Ross was the second of six children born to a Baptist family of Fred Ross and Ernestine Moten in Detroit, Michigan.
 Her sisters, Barbara and Rita, did not enter show business; instead, Barbara Ross became a doctor, while Rita Ross became a schoolteacher.
 Younger brother Arthur "T-Boy" Ross was a successful songwriter for Motown.

 In 1962, she graduated from Cass Technical High School.
 The following year, Ross began her music career with neighborhood friends Mary Wilson, Florence Ballard, and Betty McGlown as the Primettes, a sister group to local act The Primes (later The Temptations).
-After signing to Motown Records two years earlier and replacing McGlown with Barbara Martin, the Primettes changed the name of the group to The Supremes.
+After signing to Motown Records two years earlier and replacing McGlown with Barbara Martin, the Primettes changed the group's name to The Supremes.
 Barbara Martin left the group shortly afterward, and The Supremes carried on as a trio.
-In1963, the Supremes had their first hit, “When the Lovelight Starts Shining Through His Eyes".
+In 1963, the Supremes had their first hit, “When the Lovelight Starts Shining Through His Eyes."

-By 1967 the Supremes were the most successful act on the Motown label, with Ross established as the focal point of the group.
+By 1967 the Supremes were the most successful act on the Motown label, with Ross established as the group's focal point.
 That year, Florence Ballard was replaced by Cindy Birdsong of Patti LaBelle & the Blue Belles, and the group's name was changed to "Diana Ross & the Supremes."
 Motown began plans to have Ross start a solo career in 1968.
-In conjunction with the start of her solo career, Ross introduced Motown's newest act, The Jackson 5, to national audiences.
-"Someday we’ll Be Together", was issued as the final Diana Ross & the Supremes release.
+With the start of her solo career, Ross introduced Motown's newest act, The Jackson 5, to national audiences.
+"Someday we’ll Be Together" was issued as the final Diana Ross & the Supremes release.
 After a half-year of recording material with various producers, Ross settled with the production team of Nickolas Ashford and Valerie Simpson.